learn-co-curriculum/dsc-intervals-with-t-distribution-lab/README.md

 ## Summary

-In this lab we learnt how to use confidence intervals when population standard deviation is not known, and the sample size is small (<30) .
+In this lab, we learned how to use confidence intervals when the population standard deviation is not known, and the sample size is small (<30).
 We also saw how to construct them from random samples.
-The lesson differentiates between the use cases for z-score and t-distribution.
-We also saw how t value can be used to define the confidence interval based on confidence level.
+We also learned the differences between the use cases for the $z$-score and t-distribution.
+We also saw how the t-value can be used to define the confidence interval based on the confidence level.